 - The court of the magistrate: 301 Court Ln, St Marys, WV 26170

 - The department of the county clerk: 301 Court Lane, Room 101, St. Marys, West Virginia 26170

-You can also find details on arrests and warrants through third party services like the one connected to this site.
+You can also find details on arrests and warrants through third-party services like those connected to this site.
 For this, you will need to fill the form posted on top of the page.